forestliurui/EECS598-Assignment02/README.md

 ### Q8
 1053s

 We use similar parameter with Q7.
-For similar reason, it is faster than Q5 but it is not as fast as 4 times.
+For similar reason, it is faster than Q5 but it is not as fast as 4X.
 ![architecture](./plots/cpu_q8.png)
 ![architecture](./plots/mem_q8.png)
 ![architecture](./fig/tensorboard_q8.png)